nedraki/Concrete_cracks_detention/README.md

 ![](results_sample.jpg)

-### How can the model be improved?
+### How could the model be improved?

 - Increase the pixels size of images used for training: The current version is trained reducing the images to 80x80 pixels (Due to limited access to computational power).
-Higher quality on images might lead to better results
+Higher quality on images might lead to better results.

-- Improve your dataset: The dataset can be enriched with more data helpful to build a more general version.
+- Improve your dataset: The dataset can be enriched with more data helpful to build a more generic model.

-- Tuning Epochs and Batch size and learning rate: After 30 epochs, the training did not report increases on the accuracy for a batch size = 128.
-However the tuning of this parameters will remain essential to achieved better results and balance the necesary computational resources.
+- Tuning Epochs, Batch size and learning rate: After 30 epochs, the training did not report increases on the accuracy for a batch size = 128.
+However the tuning of this parameters will remain essential to achieved better results and balance use of computational resources.

+- Evaluate transfer learning with another pre-trained model and its influence in the accuracy.

-- Google collab is a good friend to run this notebook.
+- Google collab is a good friend to run the training notebook.